wp-plugins/search-engine/readme.txt

 * Index Weight Assignment - Based on how often keywords are used, and in which places they are found, a weight is given to a URL to create relevancy

 = Search =
+* AND / OR / "Exact Phrase" multi-combination Support
 * OR Support
 * Shortcode can be used in WP Pages to display form and search specific site(s) (by site ID) - [search_engine sites="1,4,5"]
 * search_engine_form() to display the Search Engine form anywhere on your site - Note, form points to the root of your site for search like normal WP search